 Executive Chef: Our five-star, award-winning chef has been on staff since 2007.

 Nutrition: We provide children with nutrition education and cooking activities to reinforce good eating habits (please enjoy some of our recipes).
 Foods indicative of children’s cultural backgrounds are served periodically.
 Guest speakers are also invited to come speak with the children about eating healthy foods.

 Meals: Written menus are provided for parents.
-A nutritious breakfast, lunch and afternoon snack is provided every day at scheduled times.
-To assure that the weekly rotating menus and the nutritional components of the food program meets or exceeds the requirements as specified by the CACFP, all our meals and snacks are prepared fresh daily by our own cook, in our own on-site commercial grade kitchen.
+A nutritious breakfast, lunch, and afternoon snack are provided every day at scheduled times.
+To assure that the weekly rotating menus and nutritional components of the food program meet or exceed the requirements as specified by the CACFP, all our meals and snacks are prepared fresh daily by our own cook, in our own on-site commercial grade kitchen.
 To further assure quality, our menus are reviewed as required by a Registered Dietician for proper nutritional content and balance.

-Provisions for Babies: Infants are held and talked to while bottle fed.
+Provisions for Babies: Infants in our day care programs are held and talked to while bottle fed.
 Rainbow Chimes will provide “table foods” for babies once they are able to manage these items.
 Feeding times and food consumption information is provided to parents of infants and toddlers at the end of each day.

 “Every morning when I walk in, I can smell the cooking that’s happening, the fact that it’s fresh food every day.
 And my daughter, she started eating solids at six months, from meatballs to chicken noodle soup, everything, and she’s very picky.
 She loves the food there.
 I know that every day they have some kind of a vegetable or fruit with every meal.” – Gayatrri Musraca